deterministic-arts/DartsCLTools/README.md

 This library provides a simple facility for event notifications.
 The feature is split into low-level support code, and a ready to use high level mixin-class.

+The symbols described here are provide by the `darts.lib.tools.observables` package.
+For the benefit of old code, they are also still available via the `darts.lib.tools` package, but that should be considered deprecated.

 ### High-Level API